 The DOIT ESP32 DevKit V1 is probably the most famous development board based on the equally popular ESP32 Wi-Fi SoC from Espressif.
 In fact, the DevKit V1 is more popular than any official board from Espressif.
 On this page, you will find a beautiful pinout diagram crafted by CIRCUITSTATE and other pin references for the ESP32 DevKit V1 board.
+If you are new to the ESP32 Wi-Fi and Bluetooth SoC, we have a great tutorial to get you started.

 Latest Revision: r0.1, 17-12-2022